dstnbrkr/componentkit/_docs/build-collectionview-using-componentkit.md

 	}
 	...

-- **Why using a class Method and not a block?** The transform model->component should be pure, but blocks makes it very easy to capture mutable state that could introduce side effects in the system.
-Using a class method allows to better enforce the constraint of purity from an API standpoint.
+- **Why use a class Method and not a block?** The transform model->component should be pure, but blocks makes it very easy to capture mutable state that could introduce side effects in the system.
+Using a class method allows us to better enforce the constraint of purity from an API standpoint.
-- **What is this context ?** The context as its name implies contains immutable contextual data.
+- **What is this context ?** The context, as its name implies, contains immutable contextual data.
 It is setup during the initialization of the datasource and can be used to pass in: action handlers, display state, dependencies such as an image cache or an image downloader.

 {% highlight objc++ cssclass=redhighlight %}
-Don't get global state inside a Component use the context to pass this information instead.
+Don't access global state inside a Component.
+Use the context to pass this information instead.
 {% endhighlight %}

 ### Create your datasource